missBerg/resources/webinars/2024-06-25/README.md

 - Two services, you can find the files to build the images in the folder `go-services` under `lucky-dip`
     - Winner
     - Loser
-- A route that splits traffic (similar to the Taylor route)
+- A route that splits traffic (similar to the Taylor blue-green route)
 - A rate limiter, based on IP, because you only get so many chances

 # General Helpful Resources